timjogorman/RicherEventDescription/guidelines.md

 In many cases of true simultaneity, there is a relationship which borders on causality.
-However, these are usually not true causality (representing strong correlation, rather than necessary causation), and \textit{when two EVENTs are unquestionably SIMULTANEOUS and questionably causal, we will mark the more specific SIMULTANEOUS relation, rather than using OVERLAP-CAUSE}.
+However, these are usually not true causality (representing strong correlation, rather than necessary causation), and *when two EVENTs are unquestionably SIMULTANEOUS and questionably causal, we will mark the more specific SIMULTANEOUS relation, rather than using OVERLAP-CAUSE*.

 - While they **recorded**, the red light stayed **on**. \a.
 **recorded** SIMULTANEOUS **on**